Measuring Human Perception to Improve Open Set Recognition: Introduction

 While some existing systems can detect unknown classes based on previous known knowledge~\cite{geng2020recent}, humans can not only recognize unknown instances but also avoid the under-generalization problem machine learning models face when fitting to known class data using just supervised labels~\cite{tenenbaum2011grow}.
 Psychologists study this phenomenon by using the methods and procedures of visual psychophysics to measure the human behavior associated with a particular task~\cite{lu2013visual}.
 Reaction time (RT) is one of the most diagnostic measurable behaviors because it reveals patterns of difficulty in the data (\textit{e.g.}, it is fast to recognize something that is familiar, while more ambiguous cases will take longer to be recognized).

 In this paper, we consider the possibility of incorporating measurements of human reaction time into the OSR process to improve model performance.
 The subtleties of human perception measured by psychophysics methods have already made in-roads in other computer vision tasks~\cite{Scheirer_2014_TPAMI,mccurrie2017predicting,grieggs2020measuring}, making this strategy an attractive target for OSR.
-The fact that humans can separate known from unknown objects in a better way than machines indicates that incorporating psychophysical measurements of human reaction time into the model training process may provide more information to learn from, and thus better performance.
+The fact that humans can separate objects that belong to a task from objects that do not in a better way than machines indicates that incorporating psychophysical measurements of human reaction time into the model training process may provide more information to learn from, and thus better performance.
 The challenge is in designing a biologically-inspired neural network architecture with its own variable reaction time and conditioning it to match human behavior as closely as possible.

 The first step to solving this problem is collecting data that are useful in the context of novelty management.
 Boult et al.~\cite{boult2020unifying} have recently argued that much of the existing OSR work consists of ill-defined novelty problems, making both data collection and algorithm design more difficult than is necessary.
 Thus they introduce a formal taxonomy of novelty and suggest that the perception of novelty can be decoupled from the ``ground-truth'' novelty value of objects in the environment.
 This means that something can be novel to an agent (artificial or human) that may not be truly novel in the environment (\textit{i.e.}, it has not been learned yet).
 In-line with this, we designed a human behavioral experiment which gauged the human perception of class-level information via reaction time measurement (Fig.~\ref{fig:teaser}, top panel).
 We collected over 200,000 psychophysical reaction time measurements using this experiment design for a partition of ImageNet containing 335 total classes~\cite{UMD_dataset}.
 Compared to prior work in OSR~\cite{Bendale_2016_CVPR,Rudd_2018,zhou2021learning,crosr,cacosr}, this dataset is far more realistic and challenging than the open set partitions of MNIST, SVNH, CIFAR10 and other small datasets that are commonly found in the literature.
 But it is intentionally more limited in available training images compared to the common ImageNet-based OSR training regimes.